karolbrennan/retrogamingzone/README.md

 ### Development
 This project was built using the [SimpleMVC (Now known as Nova) PHP Framework](http://novaframework.com/php-framework)

-#### Future Improvements
-- Full rewrite of the codebase, moving away from Simple MVC/Nova Framework to something (anything) else
-- Add more consoles and games
-- Add more themes that look like retro consoles the way the current theme looks like the old Atari 2600
-- Reduce the number of frameworks/libraries.
-Simplify the codebase.

 ### Languages Used
 - HTML